-Mark Waki is a full-time artist for
+Mark Waki is a retired

-Orbital ATK and works at the Promontory facility near Brigham
+Northrop Grumman artist.
+He worked at the Promontory facility near Brigham

 Height: 5' 6"